yaorg/gradle-aws-sam-deployer-plugin/README.md

 ### [deploySam](src/main/groovy/com/fieldju/gradle/plugins/lambdasam/tasks/DeploySamTask.groovy)

-This task uses the template outputted by the `packageSam` task end uses CloudFormation to create a change set to either create or update your stack using the `stackName` property you configured.
+This task uses the template outputted by the `packageSam` task and CloudFormation to create a change set to either create or update your stack using the `stackName` property you configured.

 This task will ask CloudFormation to validate your template and get all the parameters that the template requires.
 The plugin then iterates over the template parameters and either uses your overrides defined in `parameterOverrides` or tells CloudFormation to use the previous value.